 Forum for East Asia and Latin American Cooperation (FEALAC)

 Forum for East Asia and Latin American Cooperation (FEALAC) is the only formal dialogue between countries in Latin America and East Asia.
 It draws together 36 countries from East Asia and Latin America aiming to strengthen the relationship between the two regions.
 It involves in-principle biennial Foreign Ministers’ meetings as well as annual Senior Officials and Working Group meetings.
-Three Working Groups on Socio-Political Cooperation and Sustainable Development; Culture, Youth, Gender and Sports; Science, Technology, Innovation and Education; and Trade, Investment, Tourism and MSMEs operate to build collaboration across these thematic areas.
+Four Working Groups on Socio-Political Cooperation and Sustainable Development; Culture, Youth, Gender and Sports; Science, Technology, Innovation and Education; and Trade, Investment, Tourism and MSMEs operate to build collaboration across these thematic areas.

 Australia is a founding member of FEALAC, the first time Australia was accepted as a member in the Asia region.
 Australia has participated in FEALAC Foreign Ministers' and Senior Officials Meetings since FEALAC's inception in 1998.

 The Organization of American States

 The Organization of American States (OAS) was founded in 1948.
 It has a permanent secretariat in Washington and includes all 35 independent states of the Americas.
 Cuba has been excluded since 1962 and Venezuela has applied to leave.

 The Community of Latin American and Caribbean States (CELAC) was a Mexican initiative announced in 2012.
 CELAC’s membership is the same as the OAS except that it excludes Canada and the United States and includes Cuba.
 It has no permanent secretariat and is becoming a vehicle for engagement outside the region.
 The first CELAC-EU Summit was held in Santiago in January 2013 and the first CELAC-China Forum was held in Beijing in January 2015.
 Australia met the CELAC Troika in December 2012.